Worldline SA

-Worldline SA is a French multinational payment and transactional services company founded in 1974.
+Worldline SA is a French payment processing company founded in 1972.
+In 2024 its revenue was €4.63 billion.

-It is the European leader in the payments and transactional services industry and #4 player worldwide with over 20,000 employees in more than 50 countries.

-Services offered by Worldline in the areas of Merchant Services; Terminals, Solutions & Services; Financial Services and Mobility & e-Transactional Services include domestic and cross-border commercial acquiring, both in-store and online, highly-secure payment transaction processing, a broad portfolio of payment terminals as well as e-ticketing and digital services in the industrial environment.

-In 2021 Worldline generated a proforma revenue of 3.7 billion euros.

 History

-1970–2004: beginnings and diversification
+1972–2004: beginnings and diversification

 Worldline's first activities in processing payment card transactions date back to the 1970s, first under the name of Sligos - resulting from the merger in 1973 between Sliga, a subsidiary of the Crédit Lyonnais bank, and Cegos - then, from the 1980s, with Segin, specializing in particular in transactions on Minitel.
-From the 1990s, the company diversified into online payments with Axime, which gave birth - after its merger with Sligos - to the Atos Group.
+From the 1990s, the company diversified into online payments with Axime, which gave birth - after its merger with Sligos - to Atos Group.

 2004–2014: integration into Atos

 In 2004, Atos integrated its payment and online services activities into a division then called Atos Worldline.

 In 2006, Atos Worldline included in its scope the Belgian companies Banksys, responsible for securing and guaranteeing electronic payments in Belgium, and Bank Card Company (BCC), specializing in the management of payment systems linked to the country's two largest credit card networks, Visa and MasterCard.
-The two companies, employing around 1,100 people with a turnover of 309 million euros, were bought out from their four shareholders: Dexia, Fortis, ING, and KBC.
+The two companies, employing around 1,100 people with a turnover of €309 million, were bought out from their four shareholders: Dexia, Fortis, ING, and KBC.

-In 2010, Atos Worldline acquired and integrated the Indian company Venture Infotek for around 100 million dollars.
+In 2010, Atos Worldline acquired and integrated the Indian company Venture Infotek for around $100 million.
 The company, specializing in payment and transaction processing, had merchants, as well as banks and government programs, as clients locally.

 In 2011, Atos acquired the IT services activities of Siemens, which also included electronic transaction activities, which were integrated into its Worldline division.
 In 2012, Atos Worldline acquired and integrated Quality Equipment, a Dutch electronic payment company, for an unknown amount.

 In 2013, Atos branched out its Atos Worldline division, giving it more autonomy.

-In 2014, Atos partially listed Worldline for 26.59% of its holdings worth 575 million euros, valuing Worldline at a capitalization of 2.1 billion euros.
+In 2014, Atos partially listed Worldline for 26.59% of its holdings, worth €575 million, valuing Worldline at €2.1 billion.